Cerebral metastases mimicking abscesses

 No further enhancing lesion is seen.
 There are multiple punctate foci of T2/FLAIR hyperintensity in both cerebral hemispheres, more than expected for patient age.
 The remainder of the brain is unremarkable.

 Conclusion: Ring-enhancing lesions in the left frontal lobe and cerebellar vermis should be considered cerebral abscesses until proven otherwise.
-Occasionally haemorrhagic metastases can have similar appearances (e.g. melanoma, or haemorrhagic breast / lung) but in the absence of known malignancy / metastatic disease, this is considered unlikely.
+Occasionally hemorrhagic metastases can have similar appearances (e.g. melanoma, or hemorrhagic breast / lung) but in the absence of known malignancy / metastatic disease, this is considered unlikely.

 The patient went on to have surgery which revealed that the lesion was a cerebral metastasis.

-MICROSCOPIC DESCRIPTION: Sections of brain tissue show a cohesive tumour forming solid sheets with cells containing abundant amphophilic cytoplasm, vesicular nuclei and prominent nucleoli.
-Focally tumour cells form papillary structures and glands.
+MICROSCOPIC DESCRIPTION: Sections of brain tissue show a cohesive tumor forming solid sheets with cells containing abundant amphophilic cytoplasm, vesicular nuclei and prominent nucleoli.
+Focally tumor cells form papillary structures and glands.
 Frequent mitoses and focal necrosis are present.

 CK7+, CK20-, ER- and PR-, TTF1+, NapsinA+, GATA3-, GCDFP-; HER2-, CDX2-, p63- and PAX8 focal+; consistent with primary lung adenocarcinoma.

 FINAL DIAGNOSIS: Poorly differentiated adenocarcinoma presumably from lung.